See the view through Nature’s Window at Kalbarri.

 If you are up for a long walk it is part of an 8km loop that begins and ends at “Natures Window”.

-There are about 12000 different types of wildflowers growing in Western Australia, and many of them, (Over 6000 species) are not found any where else in the world.
+There are about 12000 different types of wildflowers growing in Western Australia.
+The most amazing thing about wildflowers is that many of them, (Over 6000 species) are not found anywhere else in the world.
+That in itself is a reason to jump in the car and cross the Nullarbor during Wildflower season.

 The wildflower season runs from June in the North of the state and continues on until November in the south.